Q.1: What is the “Self-service Library Station” project?

 A.24: Apart from a short suspension of services per day for the loading and unloading of library materials, all the Self-service Library Stations remain open to the public for the whole day.

 Q.25: Are Self-service Library Stations open on public holidays?

 A.25: Self-service Library Stations stay open on public holidays.
 Same as the opening hours of normal service days, all the stations remain open to the public for the whole day on public holidays, apart from a short suspension of services per day for the loading and unloading of library materials.

 Q.26: Why is there a suspension period for each Self-service Library Station every day?

-A.26: The daily operation and maintenance of Self-service Library Stations are handled by outsourced contractors.
-Contractors are arranged to load new library materials and collect returned library materials at the stations on a daily basis.
+A.26: Contractors are arranged to load new library materials and collect returned library materials at the stations on a daily basis.
 Besides, less popular library materials will also be replaced regularly in order to offer more choices to the public.
 To handle such work, each Self-service Library Station has to suspend service for a short period of time.

-Q.27: How can members of the public find out the suspension period of Self-service Library Stations?
+Q.27: How can readers find out the suspension period of Self-service Library Stations?

-A.27: Members of the public may read the notice posted at Self-service Library Stations.
+A.27: Readers may read the notice posted at Self-service Library Stations.
 They may also visit the HKPL website or download the “My Library” mobile app with their mobile devices for details.